 Decluttering ahead of a move via a storage facility is even more important, as weekly storage charges are typically based on the space you need.
 Decluttering can help keep your storage costs to a minimum.

 3. Getting a pre-move survey and removals & storage quote

-Bournes included packing materials in my quote and arranged for them to be delivered in advance and sent me some guides for how to pack to move house which were really helpful.
+If you're doing your own packing find out if packing materials can be provided your quote and arrange for them to be delivered in advance.
 The packing boxes from removal companies are specially designed for this purpose and are much stronger than the boxes you can pick up at the supermarket.

 5. Preparing for moving day

 Ask your removal company if they provide labels to help idenfity what items go where.
 For example at Bournes we provide stickers for ‘storage’ and ‘direct’ which help label furniture and boxes so the crews know what to take to storage and what to deliver directly.